22/11 7:30 PM

 4) Confederations Cup winner

 Goretzka made his Germany debut aged 19, in the run-up to the 2014 FIFA World Cup.
 Although named by Joachim Löw in an expanded post-season selection, the midfielder did not make the final 23-man squad.
-Injuries and appearances for Germany's under-21s meant his next Germany cap did not arrive for a further two-and-a-half years, though he has been a regular since being part of Germany's triumphant 2017 Confederations Cup squad, scoring a joint-tournament-leading three goals as Die Mannschaft lifted the trophy for the first time.
-He played just 63 minutes of Germany's 2018 FIFA World Cup campaign.
+Injuries and appearances for Germany's under-21s meant his next Germany cap did not arrive for a further two-and-a-half years, but he has now picked up 57 caps and was a part of Germany's triumphant 2017 Confederations Cup squad, scoring a joint-tournament-leading three goals as Die Mannschaft lifted the trophy for the first time.

 5) Student in the game